 Amounts that have been earned but not yet paid are reflected on the Consolidated Statements of Financial Condition as receivables from clients and clearing broker, net of reserves.
 Amounts invoiced in advance or client payments that are in excess of earned subscription revenues are reflected on the Consolidated Statements of Financial Condition as deferred fees.
+As of May 31, 2007, the amount of receivables from clients and clearing broker, net that was unbilled totaled \$0.8 million, which was billed at the beginning of June 2007.

 The Company calculates a receivable reserve through analyzing aged client receivables and reviewing the recent history of client receivable write-offs.
-As of February 28, 2007 and August 31, 2006, the receivable reserve was \$1.2 million.
+As of May 31, 2007 and August 31, 2006, the receivable reserve was \$1.3 and \$1.2 million, respectively.